-Generally, people don’t talk about failures and mostly discuss success stories.
+Generally, people don’t talk about failures and primarily discuss success stories.

 Success stories give us hope, right?

 But the truth is:

 When you study failure stories, you learn more about how not to fail.

-Yes, success stories are great to hear and often motivate us to get out of our comfort-zone.
-But they don’t necessarily give you the full picture.
+Success stories are great to hear and often motivate us to get out of our comfort zone.
+But they don’t necessarily give you the complete picture.

 Now it’s your turn

 That’s it for now.

-I hope you enjoyed Before You Start Up Summary and got a ton of value.
+I hope you enjoyed the Before You Start Up Summary and got a ton of value.